-Debt settlement is the process of “settling” your debt for less than you currently owe, either agreeing to repay it in a lump sum or through a new (ideally more affordable) repayment plan, or sometimes via a debt discharge.
-The process of negotiation is typically conducted via a third party – you can, of course, attempt to negotiate with your creditors yourself, though many find more success if they go through companies that specialize in this area – and you’ll be expected to pay high fees for their service.
+The process of debt settlement negotiation is typically conducted via a third party – you can, of course, attempt to negotiate with your creditors yourself, though many find more success if they go through companies that specialize in this area – and you’ll be expected to pay high fees for their service.

 Will debt settlement hurt my credit score?

 Yes, undoubtedly.
 Debt settlement can have a significant negative impact on your credit score in two potential ways.
 The main reason is that the amount you owe won’t be settled in full.
 Instead, it will be reported to credit bureaus as “paid – settled”, which indicates that you haven’t kept within your original credit agreement to pay back the full amount that was loaned to you.